-Those who know me better, know that I do not like running races.
+[dropcap]T[/dropcap]hose who know me better, know that I do not like running races.
 Yes, I like to run.
 Over the last few years I have done it quite regularly, and occasionally I’m running for twenty or even more kilometers.
-But I mostly do it alone.
+But mostly I do it alone.
 When I want.
 Where I want.
 The way I want.
 And yet, last month, we both with Una went to Vilnius Marathon to run half-marathon there.
 Why?

 Instant oatmeals, banana and chocolate for breakfast.
-I fill up my 600 ml bottle with tap water and we are ready to go.
+I fill up my 600 ml water bottle with tap water and we are ready to go.

 And still it’s impossible to miss one team – charity runners team from Poland “Spartans for kids”.
 This team is running full marathon.
 And I’m sure, that their songs and shouts during the race helps not only few other runners, but much more.
 Spartans and running, everything is clear, but in modern running shoes?
 Ha ha!
 I thought that they run in sandals or bare feet.

 First kilometer we are running together with Una and close to Spartans.
 But then I speed up a bit and continue on my own.
-Who knows, maybe this time I will improve my not high, but still personal best time and will finish under two hours.
+Who knows, maybe this time I will improve my not so high, but still personal best time and will finish under two hours.
 Keeping it somewhere in my mind, but not really thinking about it I’m running.
-This time I’m also not listening my personal trainer – Endomondo.
+This time I’m also not listening to my personal trainer – Endomondo.
 It’s just quietly sitting in my pocket, counting kilometers and minutes, but I’m just following others and keeping my pace.

 These few hills during the race I use as my advantage.
-They are not high, but still it’s more than just to run up the bridges in Riga.
+They are not high, but still higher than the bridges in Riga.
 While going up I maintain roughly the same pace as over flats, but when going down I speed up and rest at the same time.
-Here I feel, how actually useful is my this summer experience running over hills in France.
+Here I feel, how actually useful is my this summer experience running in hills of France.

-Pictures from Vilnius Marathon Facebook page.
+Pictures are taken from Vilnius Marathon Facebook page.